How to Make Lavender Liqueur

 Since both vodka and sugar act as a preservative, this liqueur is shelf-stable.
 I prefer to keep it in a cool, dark cupboard and try to consume it within 6-12 months.

-Since I normally drink this liqueur when chilled, I often keep one bottle in the fridge for easy access and the second bottle in storage.
+Since I normally drink this liqueur when chilled, I often keep it in the fridge.

 How to Use Lavender Liqueur

 This liqueur tastes great when chilled.
-I like to serve it over ice with a squeeze of fresh lemon juice for a refreshing summer drink.
+I like to serve it over ice with a squeeze of fresh lime juice and soda water for a refreshing summer drink.
 It’s perfect in this Lavender Lemonade Cocktail, too!

 The floral aroma has a calming scent perfect for unwinding after a busy day.